Beginner's Short Guide to Telescopes

 It is a common misconception that telescopes are distinguished by their magnitude.
 The truth is that any telescope with the appropriate eyepiece can attain any level of magnification.
-Therefore, instead of magnitude, the size of the lance, or mirror, is used to categorize telescopes.
-The larger the size of the lance, the more objects you will be able to see, and the higher degree of magnitude you can achieve while still yielding a nice, sharp image.
+Therefore, instead of magnitude, the size of the lens, or mirror, is used to categorize telescopes.
+The larger the size of the lens, the more objects you will be able to see, and the higher degree of magnitude you can achieve while still yielding a nice, sharp image.
 So, for example, a 10” telescope with a magnitude of 120x is better than a 3” telescope with the same magnitude.

 Based on the size, telescopes are generally divided as follows:

 - Small (4” or less);

 - Medium (5”–8”);

 - Large (10” and more).

 Although larger telescopes do yield higher-resolution images, they are not necessarily the best choice because they are less portable and more expensive.
 You should consider all pros and cons before going for a larger telescope.

 Yet another common misconception is that the greater the magnitude, the better the telescope.
 As the magnitude increases, the quality of the image decreases, especially in smaller telescopes.
 Although you can get even the 500x magnification on the smallest telescope (with a very poor image), you are not likely to need a magnitude higher than 350x at all.
 In fact, you will do perfectly fine with 200x, basically, for any purpose.

 By the way, if you are still debating whether to go with a smaller telescope, keep in mind that the appropriate magnitude is calculated based on the size of the telescope.
 For each inch, you get an extra 30–50x magnification in good weather conditions.
 For example, your 2.4 inch telescope, given a clear sky, can have a magnitude of approximately 120x.
 With this magnitude, you can see the rings of Saturn or cloud belts on Jupiter.